Joy Vs. Happiness: What’s The Difference And How Can They Be Achieved?

-Destination Vs. Affect
+Destination Vs. Feeling

 A simple way to look at it is that happiness is something to work towards in your life; it's an end goal or destination.
-You can envision yourself in the state of happiness by achieving the goal of internal fulfillment; being content with who you are, what you have to offer the world, and how you can continue to grow.
-Happiness doesn't mean that you'll be happy all of the time; you'll still experience anger, grief, sadness, and a wide array of emotions, as we all do.
+You can envision yourself in the state of happiness by achieving the goal of internal fulfillment.
+Happiness is being content with who you are, what you have to offer the world, and how you can continue to grow.
+Happiness doesn't mean that you'll be happy all the time; you'll still experience anger, grief, sadness, and a wide array of emotions, as we all do.

 Happiness and Joy Work Together